 The sudo package configures basic rules for allowing unprivileged shell users (read: anyone but root/admin) to run commands as root or another user/group.

-Once the package is installed, navigate to System > sudo, and define commands and who may run them.
+Once the package is installed, use the pfSense® webGUI to navigate to System > sudo, and define commands and who may run them.

 More information on the full command options may be found in the sudoers manual.

 ALL meaning the user can run any commands.
 Leaving

 be supplied to limit the user to individual binaries.
 Full paths to binaries

 must be used.

 No Password: checked

 To let anyone in the admins group run all commands as any user, but prompted for a password, set: